adeoyerihanat6-prog/portfolio/README.md

 ## ✨ About

-I'm Rihanat Adeoye, a frontend developer passionate about creating responsive, user-friendly, and visually appealing web applications.
-This portfolio serves as my online space where visitors can learn more about me, explore my projects, and connect with me.
+I'm Rihanat Adeoye, a passionate Full Stack Web Developer dedicated to building modern, responsive, and user-friendly web applications.
+I enjoy transforming ideas into functional digital experiences by combining intuitive frontend interfaces with reliable backend solutions.
+This portfolio showcases my skills, projects, and journey in web development while providing a space for potential clients, collaborators, and employers to learn more about my work and connect with me.

 ## 🚀 Features